 - Scrapes and cuts: There are likely a few loose objects in your car which can suddenly become flying projectiles in the case of an accident.
 Coffee mugs, phone, GPS, sports equipment; anything loose in your car could potentially cause more injury than the crash itself.
 Scrapes can be relatively minor, but a cut, depending on where it is on your body, could lead to loss of blood.

-- Broken bones: Your limbs and the direction in which they go is mostly uncontrollable in a car accident, and thus a broken bone can result.
+- Broken bones: Your limbs and the direction in which they go are mostly uncontrollable in a car accident, and thus a broken bone can result.
 Most people can tell when it happens immediately, so if you believe you’ve broken a bone, do what you can to manage the pain.
 Try not to move it too much and keep it elevated if at all possible.

 - Chest injury: You can sustain one of these by hitting the steering wheel, or more likely, the seat belt will tighten and cause a contusion.
 However, more severe injuries such as broken ribs or internal bleeding is possible.
 Flail chest is a particularly dangerous chest injury.
 If you experience shortness of breath or sharp pain in your abdomen or chest area, seek medical attention.

 It is very important to get medical assistance immediately if you are injured in a car accident, no matter how minor you may perceive them to be.
 If you wait a few days or weeks to get treatment because the injury isn’t getting better, that makes it more difficult to prove that the injury was a direct result of the accident.
 If a lawsuit becomes necessary, the defense could say something to the effect of, “If the injury was so bad, why did you wait so long to get it checked?”
-Certainly not an impossible question to answer and provide evidence for, but getting immediate medical help if you’re injured in any way would provide proof that you sought treatment for your injuries.
+Certainly, not an impossible question to answer and provide evidence for, but getting immediate medical help if you’re injured in any way would provide proof that you sought treatment for your injuries.

 Single Car Accidents

 Single car accidents are just that, they only involve one vehicle.
 These types of accidents include vehicle rollovers, running off the road, and hitting a stationary object.
-Young, inexperienced drivers are much more likely to be involved in a single vehicle accident.
+Young, inexperienced drivers are much more likely to be involved in a single-vehicle accident.
 However, just because they only involve one motorist, doesn’t mean that the motorist is always at fault.
-Poor road design or maintenance and unsafe or poorly designed vehicles, parts or tires can all cause single car accidents.
+Poor road design or maintenance and unsafe or poorly designed vehicles, parts or tires can all cause single-car accidents.